 The annual membership fee of $55 USD ($27.50 USD for students) includes these valuable benefits:

 - Books from two series published by Michigan State University Press, Studies in Violence, Mimesis, and Culture and Breakthroughs in Mimetic Theory at no cost (sponsored by Imitatio).
-This is an incredible value available only to COV&R members.
-In 2016, members received four books (total list price $115) and three new titles (total list price $75) are scheduled for publication in 2017.
-Typically two books ship in spring and two in fall.
+This incredible value includes three or four books published each year.
+Typically one or two books ship in spring and another one or two in fall.
 Forthcoming books for each season are announced on the website of each series.
 PLEASE NOTE: Members receive books published in the year their membership begins.
 Books from previous years can be purchased from the Michigan State University Press website.

-- Access to the members only COV&R Bulletin with the latest news about members, meeting announcements, book reviews and recent bibliographic entries in mimetic theory.
+- The quarterly COV&R Bulletin filled with the latest news about members, meeting announcements, book reviews and recent bibliographic entries in mimetic theory.
 Members receive an email notification when each new issue is published.